 Now, comes the best part, seeds.
 If you’re already a gardener, you received loads of seed catalogs in January.
 Try not to overbuy.
 You’ll probably only require one packet of seeds per variety, and you’ll have leftovers.
 If you have a small garden, try the trio packages of seeds, like the Asian Eggplant Trio, from Renee’s Garden Seeds.
 If you plan to grow eggplant, it needs a heat mat to germinate like this VIVOSUN Durable Waterproof Seedling Heat Mat Warm Hydroponic Heating Pad 10″ x 20.75″ MET Standard.
 To pick up seeds more easily, wet your finger and touch the seed you want.

 Push seeds down into the soil with your finger–the larger the seed, the deeper it’s planted.
 Some seeds require light to germinate so check your seed packet when sowing.
-For recycled containers and square seed trays, scatter seed across the top and cover them with soil.
+For recycled containers and square seed trays, scatter seeds across the top and cover them with soil.
 Later, after your plants have true leaves, gently prick them out and place them in bigger pots.
 Top seeds with grit or vermiculite.
-It helps keep the soil moist, keeps seeds in place and seems to slow fungus gnat egg production.
+It helps keep the soil moist, keeps seeds in place, and seems to slow fungus gnat egg production.
 Water seeds again and top them with clear plastic lids or Glad Press’n Seal plastic food wrap.
 In a few days, your seeds will spring into action, and you can remove the plastic.
 Wait until plants have their second set of leaves, which are their true leaves.
 The first two “leaves” to emerge from the seed are the cotyledon and are part of the seed’s embryo.
 Loosen the wrap as plants grow, so it doesn’t squish them.

 As plants grow, transplant them into larger containers and begin hardening them off on a warm day.
 Place plants in a shaded spot on sunny days to keep them from burning.
 This is very important.
 Start with taking them outside for an hour and then increase the amount of time each day for a couple of weeks before actually planting them outside.